reyadriancol/ntsb-aviation-accidents/README.md

 **These numbers describe NTSB coding, not aviation.** Every figure here is a floor.
 A maintenance cause that was never identified, never substantiated, or never coded does not appear in the data at all.

-**The denominator is unstable across years.** Events with no coded findings rose from ~200/year in 2008–2014 to 531 in 2023, while total accidents *fell*.
+**The denominator is unstable across years.** Events with no coded findings rose from ~200/year in 2008–2014 to 531 in 2023, while total events *fell*.
 2024 (822) and 2025 (811) are dominated by open investigations.
 All time-based analysis excludes 2024–2025; trend claims across the full period are not supportable without also reporting coded share.

 **`acft_make` is free text** — 4,413 distinct spellings across 29,912 rows, including 19 variants of Cessna.
 Any ranking by manufacturer requires normalization first, and manufacturer counts track fleet size rather than reliability regardless.